 A Perfect Weekend in New Orleans

-IMG_3599Thick black-out curtains kept sunlight out of our hotel room for most of the morning.
-I considered opening them fully but rolled over to check on my sister first.
-Partially buried (just as I was) under the cotton soft duvet, her phone in her hand told me she was awake.
+IMG_3599For most of the morning, thick black-out curtains kept sunlight out of our hotel room.
+I considered opening them fully, but when I rolled over to check on my sister, she was partially buried (just as I was) under the cotton-soft duvet, her phone in her hand the only sign she was awake.
 A set of eyes peeked up at me for a second before looking back down.
 Neither of us was ready to get up.

 JPEG image-F45462E65EF4-3